EPC Cost 2026: £60–£120 for UK Homes

 How long is an EPC valid for?

 An EPC is valid for 10 years from the date it was issued.
 You can use an existing certificate for your sale as long as it has not expired, even if you have made changes to the property since it was produced.
-You can check whether you already have a valid EPC by searching the EPC Register at epcregister.com or via GOV.UK.
+Check whether you already have a valid EPC by searching the EPC Register at GOV.UK or by using a free EPC checker tool.
+Around 40% of sellers already have a valid certificate and do not need to pay for a new one.

 Do I legally need an EPC to sell my house?

 Yes.
 Under the Energy Performance of Buildings (England and Wales) Regulations 2012, you must have a valid EPC before you market your property for sale.
-Your estate agent is legally required to display the EPC rating in property listings.
+Your estate agent is legally required to display the EPC rating in property listings on Rightmove, Zoopla, and OnTheMarket.
 Failure to provide an EPC can result in a penalty notice of up to £5,000 from your local trading standards authority.

 What does an EPC assessor check during the visit?

-The assessor inspects features that affect your property’s energy performance, including the walls (cavity or solid, insulated or not), roof and loft insulation, windows (single, double, or triple glazed), the heating system (boiler type, age, and controls), hot water provision, lighting, and any renewable energy sources such as solar panels.
-The visit typically takes 30 to 60 minutes.
+The assessor inspects features that affect your property's energy performance, including the walls (cavity or solid, insulated or not), roof and loft insulation depth, windows (single, double, or triple glazed), the heating system (boiler type, age, and controls), hot water provision, lighting types, and any renewable energy sources such as solar panels or heat pumps.
+The visit typically takes 30 to 60 minutes for a standard home.

 Can I get a cheaper EPC through my estate agent?

 Some estate agents include the cost of an EPC in their marketing package or offer discounted rates through a preferred assessor.
-This can save you £20 to £40 compared to booking independently, but you should check that the assessor is accredited and that the fee is genuinely competitive.
-You are not obliged to use your agent’s recommended assessor.
+This can save you £20 to £40 compared to booking independently, but it can also cost more if the agent adds a markup.
+Always compare the agent's price against independent quotes before accepting.
+You are not obliged to use your agent's recommended assessor.

 Is an EPC the same as a home report in Scotland?

 No. In Scotland, sellers must provide a Home Report rather than a standalone EPC.
 The Home Report includes an EPC as one of three components, alongside a property survey and a property questionnaire.
 The cost of a Scottish Home Report is significantly higher, typically £500 to £1,000, because it includes the full survey.
-In England and Wales, the EPC is a separate, standalone document.
+In England and Wales, the EPC is a separate, standalone document costing £60 to £120.

 How can I improve my EPC rating before selling?